aroberge/avantpy/roadmap.md

 - [ ] Use .format for string interpolation everywhere.
 - [ ] Look at having translation for open()
 - [ ] Review builtins and see if translations of other functions are needed.
-- [ ] add noexcept as replacement for else in try/except loop
 - [ ] add syntax check in conversion
   - [ ] Closing ]}) not matching opening
   - [ ] opening [({ never closed